animir/node-rate-limiter-flexible/MONGO.md

 Here is a small test of MongoDb with different options:

-It processes 10k, 100k and 250k requests for 10k random keys.
+It processes 10k, 100k and 250k writes for 10k random keys for:

 #### MongoDB default settings